Routing traffic to private networks

 Distribution groups

-Distribution groups define that peers that belong to groups set in this field will receive the network route.
+Distribution groups define that peers that belong to these groups set in this field will receive the network route.

 Managing network routes